sqice019/LiveSplit.HitmanAbsolution/README.md

 Requirements
 ------------

-  * Hitman: Absolution on Steam (Cracked and previous versions are not supported)
+  * Hitman: Absolution on GOG or Steam (GOG is preferred)
-  * LiveSplit 1.4+
+  * LiveSplit
-  * .NET Framework 4
+  * .NET Framework 4.8.1 Runtime
 ------------
 !
 This is a fork of the original repo with the improved GOG Support.
 ------------